CarolinaKra/Carolina_Portfolio/README.md

 ![levelofhelp](docs/assets/levelofHelp.png)

 _Example of a visualisation within the project which shows how much Video Conferencing helped the population cope with social distancing during the pandemic_

+## Project 7: Understading the raw material and production process effects in the product viscosity curve
+### Attempting to solve a real business/production problem
+* Created a model which was composed of two different models to understand the relationship between the raw materials properties, the production process with the product characteristics.
+* The company was having high defect rates which make her loose money.
+* With a new analysis method I demonstrated the link between the intermediate product characteristics with the defect rates in the final product.
+* The result of this analysis method is not a number but a combination of two variables forming a curve.
+* Joined data from different sources across the company (suppliers, production, QC lab) and prepared the final dataset.
+* Created a model to link the product characteristic, represented as a curve, with the different input data to understand the main factors that affected the product.
+* The final model was composed of two models
+  * The first was done with the Functional Data Explorer from JMP PRO, which aim is to decompose the curves into eigen-fuctions and eigen values.
+This is similar to Principal Component Analysis but with more advanced functionality.
+  * The second model was done as a regression with Partial Least Squares due to the high multi-correlation between the inputs.
+* This model shown that the main contribuitor to the product charcateristic was one of the raw material however it was difficult to pinpoint on a specific property due to correlation between them.
+* A further experiment with different raw material properties was carried out however it didn't led to a significant results.
+* This work was selected as one of the 20 projects to be presented in a 5-day internal science conference.
+* I gave a an online presentation about this project in this conference to an audience of hundreeds of JM scientist and engineers around the globe.